Monitoring

 Institutional Designations

-Institutional designations are used to indicate when an institution is in financial distress or under governmental investigation.
-They allow HLC to respond quickly to developing situations at member institutions and to communicate to students and the public in a timely manner about situations that may affect an institution’s operations.
+Institutional designations are used to inform the public when an institution is experiencing a significant financial issue or is under governmental investigation.
+Institutional designations allow HLC to respond quickly to developing situations at member institutions and to communicate to students and the public in a timely manner about situations that may affect an institution’s operations.

 Special Monitoring Reports and Advisory Visits

-The advisory visit is conducted by a team of HLC peer reviewers, who may be accompanied by the institution’s HLC staff liaison or other HLC staff member.
+Special monitoring reports and advisory visits do not follow HLC’s regular review processes.
+A special monitoring report is generally reviewed by HLC peer reviewers.
+An advisory visit is conducted by a team of peer reviewers, who may be accompanied by the institution’s HLC staff liaison or other staff member.